ronaldoussoren/objc_asyncio/README.rst

 Introduction
 ------------

+WARNING: This library is basically completely untested at this point

 Objc_asyncio is an experimental library that implements an asyncio runloop using the Cocoa CFRunLoop, which makes it possible to integrate macOS GUIs and asyncio.